curv3d/curv/docs/Theory.rst

 then we have an implicit function that is zero on the boundary of the circle, negative inside the circle, and positive outside the circle.
-Although this is a Function Representation for a circle, it's not a Curv-compatible SDF because the function value at p is the square of the distance from p to the origin, not the Euclidean distance.
+Although this is a Function Representation for a circle, it's not an SDF because the function value at p is the square of the distance from p to the origin, not the Euclidean distance.